Shang-hub/Path-LLM-official-implementation/README.md

 ### 7. keyword_search_case.py

-Case study for keyword-based path search in PubMed.
+Case study for keyword-based path search.

 **Usage:**
 - Edit the script to set the input file paths.